nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Icon / Text Style | Description
 ----------------- | ------------------
-**bold**        | Highlights important information such as components of SportsPA or constraints of command parameters `inline code`          | Represents commands in the format that you should follow when typing them UPPER_CASE     | Represents parameters to be supplied by you for commands [link](#table-of-contents) | Represents links that can be clicked on to navigate to a relevant section of the User Guide or a different website
+**bold**        | Highlights important information such as components of SportsPA or constraints of command parameters `keyboard`          | Represents commands in the format that you should follow when typing them UPPER_CASE     | Represents parameters to be supplied by you for commands [link](#table-of-contents) | Represents links that can be clicked on to navigate to a relevant section of the User Guide or a different website
 **:information_source: Notes:** | Represents important information regarding commands such as their format and constraints